Graduate Certificate in Health Outcomes and Measurement Science

-The Health Outcomes and Measurement Science Graduate Certificate in Temple’s College of Public Health focuses on the identification, development and use of person-centered outcomes in clinical and research applications.
+The Graduate Certificate in Health Outcomes and Measurement Science in Temple’s College of Public Health focuses on the identification, development and use of person-centered outcomes in clinical and research applications.
 This certificate is designed for graduate students and current professionals in clinical or research disciplines who want to integrate evidence-based health outcomes into their work.
 It will train you to choose appropriate outcomes, develop measures and apply them in order to improve your practice or advance your research.

 Within the current health ecosystem, clinicians and researchers face a growing need to incorporate standardized measures of health using patient-centered and patient-reported outcomes—the self-reported status of a person’s physical and mental health and functioning.
 Measurements of these outcomes are becoming widespread in clinical practice in order to improve care and assess performance of healthcare systems.